alejandro61299/Minimaps_Personal_Research/docs/index.md

  When interaction_type == NO_TYPE, update the variable texture_pos so that the player stays in the center of the minimap as in the "Focused on the Player" minimap type.
 The pointer that contains the player is target_to_follow.

   #### **Test**
+ You will see the player focused on the minimap and the texture will move:

  #### **Solution**
 ```cpp